 After surgery, the new vagina can start to shrink, close or develop scar tissue called granulation, over time.

-Long term vaginal dilation therapy can help minimise scar tissue and prevent the new vagina from losing depth and width.
+Long term vaginal dilation therapy can help minimize scar tissue and prevent the new vagina from losing depth and width.

 Before you start using a vaginal dilator at home you need to get advice and support from a trained medical professional.

 Your doctor or specialist will be able to help you choose the right dilator or dilator set for you and give you advice on how to use it and how often.

 Intimate Rose vaginal dilators has some general advice on how to use a vaginal dilator that is worth checking out.

 But again, we need to stress that it really isn’t a good idea to attempt vaginal dilation or training therapy without help, support and guidance from a medical professional.

 If you’ve been recommended vaginal dilation or training therapy and you’re looking for a dilator that is not just effective and good quality but also beautifully and thoughtfully made, we have Intimate Rose dilators (which we love) available in our store.